Central limit theorems for the (2+1)-dimensional directed polymer in the weak disorder limit: Introduction and main results

 \subsection{Background and outline of the proof}

-Before we outline the proof of Theorem~\ref{theo_main}, we want to motivate the choice of the disorder scaling $\beta_N$.
+Before presenting the outline of the proofs, we want to motivate the choice of the disorder scaling $\beta_N$.
 A second moment calculation of the partition function, which was already performed in \cite{IS88}, however for a polymer model of slightly different form, provides the following heuristic:

 where $S$ and $S'$ are two independent random walks of length $N$ and $\sigma$ is given by